malishav/OSCOAP/draft-selander-ace-object-security.md

 1. Verify the Sequence Number in the Partial IV parameter, as described in {{replay-protection-section}}.
 If it cannot be verified that the Sequence Number has not been received before, the server MUST stop processing the request.

 2. Recreate the Additional Authenticated Data, as described in {{sec-obj-cose}}.
+    * If the block option is used, the AAD includes the MAC from the previous fragment received (from the second fragment and following) {{AAD}}.
+This means that the endpoint MUST store the MAC of each fragment to compute the following.

 3. Compose the IV by XORing the static IV (Receiver IV) with the Partial IV parameter, received in the COSE Object.